John Quick (actor): Life

 In January 1800 he was engaged by Kemble for twelve nights at the latter's Theatre-Royal, Edinburgh making this his first appearance in Scotland.
-In February he was Mr Hardy in The Belle's Strategem and Justice Credulous in St.Patrick's Day on the 12th, Crepe in The Busybody and Cadwalladea in The Author on the 13th.
+In February he was Mr Hardy in The Belle's Stratagem and Justice Credulous in St.Patrick's Day on the 12th, Crepe in The Busybody and Cadwalladea in The Author on the 13th.

 On 12 June 1800, for O'Keeffe's benefit, he played at Covent Garden Alibi in the Lie of the Day, and Drugget in Three Weeks after Marriage; and for another benefit appeared next day as Isaac in The Duenna.
-On 3 August at Weymouth he performed in front of the king as Scrub in Beaux Strategem.
+On 3 August at Weymouth he performed in front of the king as Scrub in Beaux' Stratagem.
 On 22 September he was in Reading as Solomon in The Quaker.
 He was engaged at the Theatre-Royal, Hull for four nights, on Tuesday 4 November in The Miser and Who's the Dupe? as Lovegold and Old Doiley.

-In March 1804 his appearances included Scrub in Beaux Strategem at the Canterbury theatre and as Jack Credulous in Saint Patrick's Day at Faversham theatre.
+In March 1804 his appearances included Scrub in Beaux' Stratagem at the Canterbury theatre and as Jack Credulous in Saint Patrick's Day at Faversham theatre.

 In 1809 he took a tour in the north, appearing in Edinburgh, 25 January, as Sir Benjamin Dove in the Brothers.
 In 1809, in the same character, he made his first appearance at the Lyceum.